 Con: Casino Poker Is Played at a Much Slower Pace

 When you’re playing poker offline, the speed and pacing are a lot slower than when you play poker online.
 The digital nature of online tournaments enables faster gameplay because of factors like automated card shuffling and dealing, which allow for more hands to be played in a shorter period of time.
-With offline poker tournaments, however, the physical aspects like shuffling and dealing can slow down the pace of play.
+With live poker tournaments, however, the physical aspects like shuffling and dealing can slow down the pace of play.
 That said, this could also be seen as a benefit because slower play can lead to a more methodical and deliberate poker game.

 Preparing for a Poker Tournament